PrincetonCS-UCA/intro-lab-website/content/_index.md

 **Head TAs: Diana Espindola & Austin Li**

-You've arrived at the website for Princeton University's Department of Computer Science's Intro CS Lab **hosted is Lewis Library, rooms 121 and 122**.
+You've arrived at the website for Princeton University's Department of Computer Science's Intro CS Lab **hosted in Lewis Library, rooms 121 and 122**.
 Come to get help with programming assignments and exams in any of the courses of the introductory COS curriculum (COS 109, 126, 217, and 226).

 # Useful Links